Gold Prospecting Equipment and Gold Panning Supplies and Gold Mining Equipment

 There's nothing like a little camaraderie, so joining an online forum or a club in your area is a great idea.
 It's amazing that when a group of like-minded prospectors get together — old timers and newbies alike — what you can learn.
 If you have a question, organizations like Gold Prospectors Association of America are filled with knowledgeable members.

-Online forums such as GoldProspectorsSpace.com are also great places to "meet" other gold miners over the Internet.
+Online forums are also great places to "meet" other gold miners over the Internet and on Facebook.
 Most everyone is eager to share their knowledge, expertise, and opinions on prospecting equipment they have used.

 Remember, with the price of gold on the rise, there has never been a better time to join the modern-day Gold Rush!
 You don't need to find much gold to completely pay for your supplies and equipment, and the rest is pure profit.
 And besides that, gold prospecting is a fun family activity in the great outdoors that can be enjoyed by all ages.
 So what are you waiting for?
 Get out there and get your share of the gold!